nytimes/nys-doccs-discipline-records-2000-2020/README.md

 # New York State Prisons Disciplinary Records

 This repository contains New York State [Department of Corrections and Community Supervision](https://doccs.ny.gov/) (DOCCS) disciplinary records, initially obtained through a lawsuit by the [New York Civil Liberties Union](https://www.nyclu.org/) (NYCLU), and subsequently provided by the NYCLU to The New York Times.
 It also contains structured data extracted from those records, as well as official documentation from DOCCS.
+The records were used for [this November 24, 2025 article in The Times](https://www.nytimes.com/2025/11/24/nyregion/ny-prison-guards-abuse-brutality.html).

 ## Records